Wondering what the Tesla Gateway does? It's the brains behind your Powerwall setup—handling backup power, monitoring, and system control.

 However, the way Tesla has designed their battery architecture makes it cheaper for you if you need a larger battery bank.

-You only need a single Gateway for up to 10x Powerwalls!
+You only need a single Gateway for multiple Powerwall units.
 So, if you find that adding a second or third battery would ensure power throughout the night, it’s easy to expand your existing system without the extra cost of another Gateway!

 For more detailed information, you can refer to the Tesla Backup Gateway 2 Datasheet available here Tesla Backup Gateway 2 Datasheet